Bas-Maw-Dev/check-github-actions-001/README.md

 # check-github-actions-001
-check I can work ok with github actions
+check I can work OK with GitHub actions